When Medical Care Causes Harm

 None of us expect that we will be harmed by a medical provider or facility.
 But, unfortunately, it does happen.
 Some injuries or deaths are unpreventable.
 Other injuries are preventable, if only the care provider had acted as they should have.

 At Beckman Schmalzle Georgelas & Ross, PLC, we understand what is needed to prove medical negligence.
-We will assess your case in a free case consultation, and will let you know right away if and how we can help.
+We will assess your case in a consultation, and will let you know right away if and how we can help.
 Call 703-659-6875 to speak with a member of our team today.

 What Is Medical Negligence?